torvalds/linux/Documentation/filesystems/porting.rst

 **recommended**

-for embedded ("fast") symlinks just set inode->i_link to wherever the symlink body is and use simple_follow_link() as ->follow_link().
+for embedded ("fast") symlinks just set ianalde->i_link to wherever the symlink body is and use simple_follow_link() as ->follow_link().

 ---